mvolkmann/blog/src/flutter.md

 "https://pub.dev/packages/in_app_purchase", "in_app_purchase" %}.
 Click the link after "codelab" for a detailed guide.
 This requires having a backend such as Firebase.
-This is a good option for apps that are using Firebase for other purposes
+It is a good option for apps that are using Firebase for other purposes

 One way to enable in-app purchases that does not require configuring a backend is {% aTargetBlank "https://docs.revenuecat.com/docs/flutter", "RevenueCat" %}.